 Side Effects of Meth Addiction

-Methamphetamine produces a range of adverse effects, such as:
+Methamphetamine use can cause a range of unwanted adverse effects, such as:

 • Anxiety